-This prospectus includes restated consolidated financial statements as of December 31, 2020, and for the years ended December 31, 2020 and 2019, that correct misstatements associated with our warranty-related obligations discovered in connection with the independent investigation initiated by our Audit Committee concerning the adequacy of our previously presented warranty-related obligations (the "Investigation"), which has since been completed, as well as other immaterial misstatements.
-The associated restatement of certain financial information (the "Restatement") is described in more detail elsewhere in this prospectus (see Note 2 of the "Notes to Consolidated Financial Statements" included elsewhere in this prospectus).
-Such restatement:
+This Annual Report on Form 10-K includes restated consolidated financial statements as of December 31, 2020 and for the years ended December 31, 2020 and 2019 that correct misstatements associated with our warranty-related obligations discovered in connection with the Investigation as well as other immaterial misstatements.
+The Restatement is described in more detail elsewhere in this Annual Report on Form 10-K (see Note 2 of the "Notes to Consolidated Financial Statements" included in Part II, Item 8.
+"Financial Statements and Supplementary Data").
+Such Restatement:

-- has had and may continue to have the effect of eroding investor confidence in us and our financial reporting and accounting practices and processes; - has resulted in failure to timely file our periodic reports with the SEC; - has negatively impacted and may continue to negatively impact the trading price of our common stock; - has resulted in stockholder litigation and may result in additional litigation; - · may make it more difficult, expensive and time consuming for us to raise capital on acceptable terms, or at all; - may make it more difficult for us to pursue transactions or implement business strategies that might otherwise be beneficial to our business; - · may negatively impact our reputation with our customers; - has limited and may continue to limit our ability to bid for new projects and ultimately secure sales; and - may cause customers to place new orders with other companies instead of with us.
+- has had and may continue to have the effect of eroding investor confidence in us and our financial reporting and accounting practices and processes; - has resulted in failure to timely file our periodic reports with the SEC; - has negatively impacted and may continue to negatively impact the trading price of our common stock; - has resulted in stockholder litigation and may result in additional litigation;

+- may make it more difficult, expensive and time consuming for us to raise capital on acceptable terms, or at all; - may make it more difficult for us to pursue transactions or implement business strategies that might otherwise be beneficial to our business; - may negatively impact our reputation with our customers; - · has limited and may continue to limit our ability to bid for new projects and ultimately secure sales; and - may cause customers to place new orders with other companies instead of with us.

-We have identified deficiencies in our internal control over financial reporting resulting in material weaknesses and the conclusion that our internal control over financial reporting and our disclosure controls and procedures were not effective as of December 31, 2021 and September 30, 2022.
+We have identified deficiencies in our internal control over financial reporting resulting in material weaknesses and the conclusion that our internal control over financial reporting and our disclosure controls and procedures were not effective as of December 31, 2021.
 If we fail to properly remediate these or any future material weaknesses or deficiencies or to maintain effective internal control over financial reporting, further material misstatements in our financial statements could occur and impair our ability to produce accurate and timely financial statements, which could cause current and potential stockholders to lose confidence in our financial reporting, which in turn could adversely affect the trading price of our common stock.

-We have identified material weaknesses in our internal control over financial reporting, and have concluded that our internal control over financial reporting and our disclosure controls and procedures were not effective as of December 31, 2021 and September 30, 2022.
+We have identified material weaknesses in our internal control over financial reporting, and have concluded that our internal control over financial reporting and our disclosure controls and procedures were not effective as of December 31, 2021.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.

-Prior to March 8, 2021, we operated as a privately held company and were not required to comply with many corporate governance and financial reporting practices and policies required of a publicly traded company.
-Specifically, following the Business Combination, we became subject to the requirements of Section 404 of the Sarbanes-Oxley Act.
+Prior to the Merger in March 2021, we operated as a privately held company and were not required to comply with many corporate governance and financial reporting practices and policies required of a publicly traded company.
+Specifically, following the Merger, we became subject to the requirements of Section 404 of the Sarbanes-Oxley Act.

-In connection with the preparation of our financial statements as of December 31, 2020, 2019 and 2018, and for the years then ended, we identified material weaknesses in our internal control over financial reporting, which were unremediated as of December 31, 2020, and remain unremediated as of December 31, 2021 and September 30, 2022, as follows:
+In connection with the preparation of our financial statements as of December 31, 2020, 2019 and 2018, and for the years then ended, we identified material weaknesses in our internal control over financial reporting, which were unremediated as of December 31, 2020, and remain unremediated as of December 31, 2021, as follows: